Klang Valley: Regions

-Transport
+Traffic and transport

 Although the Klang Valley officially consists of separate cities and suburbs, integration between these areas is very high, supported by a developed road network and an expanding integrated rail transit system.
 Many expressways criss-cross the metropolis, making cars the most convenient way to travel.
 However, this has resulted in the Klang Valley's notorious traffic jams and extremely car-centric infrastructure, making peak hour driving exhausting and time consuming.
 Since the 1990s, several new rail systems such as Rapid KL's light rapid transit (LRT), mass rapid transit (MRT), KTM Komuter, ERL's airport rail links and the monorail have been developed, with most undergoing extensive expansions.
 The Klang Valley Integrated Transit System is currently being upgraded to include a new MRT line, the LRT line and a proposed monorail to serve Putrajaya.

-Despite these developments, public transport in the Klang Valley still suffers from serious shortcomings.
+Despite these developments, public transport and traffic in the Klang Valley still suffers from serious shortcomings.
 Although bus networks across the region are extensive, last mile connectivity remains poor and many rail stations are located in isolated areas.
 As a result, ridership on these systems remains low, with many residents still preferring to drive.
 In 2024, National Defence University of Malaysia associate professor Wu Chai Bin stated that traffic congestion in the Klang Valley might persist for more than a decade unless the public transport network is fundamentally reimagined.